Draconizations/LnzLive/docs/DEVELOPMENT.md

 * **`palettes/`**: The original 256-color lookup tables used by the custom shaders to accurately map LNZ color indices to RGB values.
 * **`styles/`**: Godot UI theme resources (`.tres` StyleBoxes) for panels, buttons, and text fields across the editor.
 * **`textures/` & `texture_atlas/`**: The massive collection of base `.bmp` and `.png` textures.
 The `texture_atlas/` folder contains pre-baked sprite sheets generated by the utility scripts to allow the shaders to sample textures efficiently without loading hundreds of individual images into memory.

-## Graphics

-### Shaders

-Graphics in P.F.
-Magic games operate as 2D billboards in a 3D space.
-The vertex shaders forcefully align these shapes to always face the camera, a technique known as billboarding.
-These are projected into 3D space, like a collection of cardboard cutouts moving in a 3D world.
-Because the shapes are perfectly flat, traditional 3D lighting wouldn't work.
-Instead, the engine uses z-shading which calculates how far each object is from the viewer compared to the absolute center point.
-If a ball or line is pushed into the background, the shader shifts its color to a darker palette index.
-If it is pulled to the foreground, it shifts to a lighter index.
-This creates the illusion of volume and depth in a palette limited to 256 indexed colors.

-#### Fragment Shader

-The fragment shader operates per pixel:

-* **Step: Culling / Discarding**
-    * Discards the fragment entirely based on view normals or backface logic before doing heavy math.
-    * Throws away pixels early if they belong to a shape that is facing backwards or hidden from the camera.

-* **Step: Fuzz / Jitter Calculation**
-    * Generates a pseudo-random value based on the fragment's screen coordinates and offsets the UV or distance coordinates to create a dithering effect.
-    * Slightly scrambles the pixels along the edge to make the shape look fuzzy or hairy instead of perfectly smooth.

-* **Step: Shape & Outline Math**
-    * Computes distance fields (vector lengths from center) to determine if the current fragment falls within the main body, the outline, or outside the geometry.
-    * Uses math to draw a perfect shape inside the invisible canvas, and figures out which pixels belong to the inside body and which belong to the border.

-* **Step: Texture Tiling & Rotation**
-    * Maps screen-space or object-space coordinates to UVs, handling atlas rect boundaries, centering, and tiling parameters.
-    * Figures out which part of an image (like a fur pattern) should be painted onto this specific pixel.

-* **Step: Texture & Palette Quantization**
-    * Samples the texture/palette, resolves transparency indices, and optionally snaps colors to the nearest target palette using Euclidean distance in RGB space.
-    * Looks up the exact color for this pixel from a limited set of colors (a 256-color palette), snapping it to the closest match if necessary.

-* **Step: Color Sampling & Z-Shifting**
-    * Applies the final albedo by conditionally shifting the base palette index based on Z-depths, or applying distinct edge/outline/highlight colors.
-    * Paints the pixel!
-If it's further away, it picks a darker shade of the color; if it's an edge, it paints it the edge color.

-* **Step: Eyelids & Eyelashes**
-    * Applies rotational matrices and trigonometric projections to mask out specific sub-regions for secondary features (eyelids/lashes).
-    * Draws extra details like eyelids or eyelashes on top of the base shape by calculating angles.

-* **Step: Transparency & Alpha Clipping**
-    * Evaluates distance fields, highlight states, and transparency flags to output a final alpha value (0.0 or 1.0), discarding out-of-bounds fragments.
-    * Makes sure the pixels outside the actual shape or marked as transparent become completely invisible.

-#### Vertex Shader

-The vertex shader operates per billboard:

-* **Step: Billboard Transformation**
-    * Transforms 3D vertices into clip/view space.
-Aligns the geometry to face the camera (billboarding) or projects specific 3D coordinates to screen space.
-    * Figures out where the shape should be on the screen and makes sure it faces the camera perfectly flat, like a cardboard cutout.

-* **Step: Depth Calculation for Z-Shading**
-    * Computes the Z-depth of the object's center in view space and compares it to the pet's root depth for dynamic palette shifting.
-    * Measures how far away the shape is compared to the center of the pet so it can be darkened if it's in the background or lightened if it's in the foreground.

-* **Step: Screen-Space Center Calculation**
-    * Projects the 3D center of the object into Normalized Device Coordinates (NDC) and computes the exact pixel coordinate on the viewport.
-    * Finds the exact pixel on the screen that marks the dead center of the shape, which helps draw perfect circles or lines later.

-* **Step: Vertex Extrusion / Padding**
-    * Offsets the clip-space vertices outward by a calculated radius or normal to ensure the fragment shader's bounding box encompasses the entire generated shape (including fuzz).
-    * Makes the invisible canvas for the shape slightly bigger than necessary so there is room to draw fuzzy edges or thick borders without cutting them off.